-Kay McLennan is the Director of Online Learning & Educational Technologies at SoPA, where she oversees the production and quality of the online courses offered.
-Dr. McLennan also holds the title of Sr. Professor of Practice in the Business and Leadership Studies program, creating and delivering online versions of Business Ethics, Economics for Non Majors, and Introductory Finance courses.
-She is the creator of the Tulane SoPA Metaverse 3D virtual world platform used to create different types of learning simulations.
+Senior Professor of Practice in the Business and Leadership Studies program, Dr. Kay McLennan, creates and delivers online versions of Business Ethics, Economics for Non Majors, and Economics of Health and Wellness courses.
+She has been involved in online education at Tulane SoPA for over ten years, supporting faculty in the development of the online courses and best online teaching practices.
+Dr. McLennan is also the creator of the Tulane SoPA Metaverse 3D virtual world platform used to create different types of learning simulations.

 Dr. McLennan previously developed and taught the first online Macroeconomics and Microeconomics courses to be offered by Southeastern Louisiana University.
 Her previous work experience includes a ten-year career as an economist at the U.S. Department of Agriculture and U.S. Office of Management and Budget.